OpenBitcoinPrivacyProject/wallet-ratings/report-02/README.md

 Below is a list of corrections and changes made to the initial report:

+* The score for Bitcoin-Qt was adjusted upwards to account for false testing positives related to change address management.

 ### Method

 1. [Threat model](threat model.wiki) describes the attackers, attacks, and countermeasures used to develop the rating criteria